I am a paper crafter with a talent for organizing and a passion for helping others.

 I have done some pretty wild scrapbook pages, over-the-top colorful.

 For this picture, I chose accent pieces first.
 I liked the way her hairband looked and used elements to frame that in such as the flowers.
-I also used satin ribbon trim to highlight the satin background the infant was laying on in the photo.
+I also used satin ribbon trim to highlight the satin background the infant was lying on in the photo.

 When you start with a photo for scrapbooking and use it for your inspiration, remember to keep the photo the main focal point of your design.